 2. The Court rejected the first argument.
-It stated that only a ‘very definite very consistent course of conduct on the part of a State’ would allow the court to presume that a State had somehow become bound by a treaty (by a means other than in a formal manner: i.e. ratification) when the State was ‘at all times fully able and entitled to…’ accept the treaty commitments in a formal manner.
+It said that only a ‘very definite very consistent course of conduct on the part of a State would allow the Court to presume that the State had somehow become bound by a treaty (by a means other than in the formal manner: i.e. ratification) when the State was ‘at all times fully able and entitled to…’ accept the treaty commitments in a formal manner.
 The Court held that Germany had not unilaterally assumed obligations under the Convention.
-The court also took notice of the fact that even if Germany ratified the treaty, she had the option of entering into a reservation on Article 6 following which that particular article would no longer be applicable to Germany (i.e. even if one were to assume that Germany had intended to become a party to the Convention, it does not presuppose that it would have also undertaken those obligations contained in Article 6).
+The court also took notice of the fact that even if Germany ratified the treaty, she had the option of entering into a reservation on Article 6, following which that particular article would no longer be applicable to Germany (in other words, even if one were to assume that Germany had intended to become a party to the Convention, it does not presuppose that it would have also undertaken those obligations contained in Article 6).

-3. NB: The Vienna Convention on the Law of Treaties of 1969 (VCLT), which came into force in 1980, discusses more fully the obligations of third States to treaties.
-It clearly stipulates that an obligation arises for a third State from a provision of a treaty only if (1) the parties to the treaty intend the provision to create this obligation for the third States; and (2) the third State expressly accepts that obligation in writing (A. 35 of the VCLT).
-The VCLT was not in force when the ICJ deliberated on this case.
-However, as seen above, the ICJ’s position was consistent the VCLT.
+3. Note: The Vienna Convention on the Law of Treaties of 1969 (VCLT), which came into force in 1980, discusses in more detail treaty obligations of third States (those States who are not parties to the treaty).
+It clearly stipulates that obligations arise for third States from a provision of a treaty only if (1) the actual parties to the treaty intended the provision to create obligations for third States; and (2) third State expressly accept those obligations in writing (Article 35 of the VCLT).
+The VCLT was not in force when the Court deliberated on this case.
+However, as seen above, the Court’s position is consistent the VCLT.
 (See the relevant provisions of the Vienna Convention on the Law of Treaties).

-5. In conclusion, the court held that Germany had not acted in any way to incur obligations contained in Article 6 of the Geneva Convention.
-The equidistance–special circumstances rule was not binding on Germany by way of treaty.
+5. In conclusion, the Court held that Germany had not acted in any manner so as to incur obligations contained in Article 6 of the Geneva Convention.
+The equidistance–special circumstances rule was not binding on Germany by way of treaty law.

-Nature of the customary international law obligation: Is Germany bound by the provisions of Article 6 of the Geneva Convention by way of customary international law?
+2. Nature of the customary international law obligation: Is Germany bound by the provisions of Article 6 of the Geneva Convention in so far as they reflect customary international law?

-6. Netherlands and Denmark argued that Article 6 also reflected ‘the accepted rule of general international law on the subject of continental shelf delimitation’ and existed independently of the Convention.
-Therefore, they argued, Germany is bound by it by way of customary international law.
+6. Netherlands and Denmark argued that Article 6 also reflected ‘the accepted rule of general international law on the subject of continental shelf delimitation’ and that it existed independently of the Convention.
+Therefore, they argued, Germany is bound by the subject matter of Article 6 by way of customary international law.

-7. To decide if the equidistance principle bound Germany by way of customary international law, the court examined (1) the status of the principle contained in Article 6 as it stood when the Convention was being drawn up (2) and after the latter came into force.
+7. To decide if the equidistance principle bound Germany by way of customary international law, the Court examined (1) the status of the principle contained in Article 6 as it stood when the Convention was being drawn up; and (2) its status after the Convention came into force.

-8. The court held the principle of equidistance, as contained in Article 6, did not form a part of existing or emerging customary international law at the time of drafting the Convention.
-The Court supported this finding based on (1) the hesitation expressed by the drafters of the Convention – International Law Commission – on the inclusion of Article 6 (para.
-62) and (2) the fact reservations to Article 6 was permissible under the Convention (Article 12).
-The court held:
+8. The Court held that the principle of equidistance, as contained in Article 6 did not form a part of existing or emerging customary international law at the time of drafting the Convention.
+The Court supported this finding based on (1) the hesitation expressed by the drafters of the Convention, the International Law Commission, on the inclusion of Article 6 into the Convention and (2) the fact that reservations to Article 6 was permissible under the Convention.
+The Court held:

-9. The court then examined whether the rule contained in Article 6 had become customary international law after the Convention entered into force – either due the convention itself (i.e., if enough States had ratified the Convention in a manner to fulfil the criteria specified below), or because of subsequent State practice (i.e. even if adequate number of States had not ratified the Convention one could find sufficient State practice to meet the criteria below).
-The court held that Article 6 of the Convention had not attained a customary law status (compare the 1958 Geneva Convention with the four Geneva Conventions on 1949 in the field of international humanitarian law in terms of its authority as a pronouncement of customary international law).
+9. The Court then examined whether the rule contained in Article 6 had become customary international law after the Convention entered into force – either due the Convention itself (i.e., if enough States had ratified the Convention in a manner so as to fulfil the criteria specified below), or because of subsequent State practice (i.e. even if an adequate number of States had not ratified the Convention, one could find sufficient State practice to meet the criteria below).
+The Court held that Article 6 of the Convention had not attained a customary law status.
+(Compare the 1958 Geneva Convention with the four Geneva Conventions on 1949 relating to international humanitarian law in terms of the latter’s authority as a pronouncement of customary international law).

-10. For a customary rule to emerge the court held that it needed: (1) very widespread and representative participation in the convention, including States whose interests were specially affected (i.e. generality); and (2) virtually uniform practice (i.e. consistent and uniform usage) undertaken in a manner that demonstrates (3) a general recognition of the rule of law or legal obligation (i.e. opinio juries).
+10. For a customary rule to emerge the Court held that it needed: (1) very widespread and representative participation in the Convention, including States whose interests were specially affected (in this case, they were coastal States) (i.e. generality); and (2) virtually uniform practice (i.e. consistent and uniform usage) undertaken in a manner that demonstrates (3) a general recognition of the rule of law or legal obligation (i.e. opinio juries).
 In the North Sea Continental Shelf cases the court held that the passage of a considerable period of time was unnecessary (i.e. duration) for the formation of a customary law.

 Widespread and representative participation

-11. The court held that the first criteria was not met.
-The number of ratifications and accessions to the convention (39 States) were not adequately representative (including of coastal States – i.e. those States whose rights are affected) or widespread.
+11. The Court held that the first criteria was not met.
+The number of ratifications and accessions to the Convention (39 States) were not adequately representative or widespread.

-12. The court held that duration taken for the customary law rule to emerge is not as important as widespread and representative participation, uniform usage and the existence of an opinio juris.
+12. The Court held that the duration taken for a customary law rule to emerge is not as important as widespread and representative participation, uniform usage, and the existence of an opinio juris.
+It held that:

-13. Opinio juris is reflected in acts of States (Nicaragua Case) or in omissions (Lotus case) in so far as those acts or omissions are done following a belief that the said State is obligated by law to act or refrain from acting in a particular way.
+13. Opinio juris is reflected in acts of States (Nicaragua Case) or in omissions (Lotus case), in so far as those acts or omissions were done following a belief that the said State is obligated by law to act or refrain from acting in a particular way.
 (For more on opinio juris click here).

 14. The Court examined 15 cases where States had delimited their boundaries using the equidistance method, after the Convention came into force (paras.
 75 -77).
-The court concluded, even if there were some State practice in favour of the equidistance principle the court could not deduct the necessary opinio juris from this State practice.
+The Court concluded that even if there were some State practice in favour of the equidistance principle, the Court could not deduct the necessary opinio juris from this State practice.
 The North Sea Continental Shelf Cases confirmed that both State practice (the objective element) and opinio juris (the subjective element) are essential pre-requisites for the formation of a customary law rule.
 This is consistent with Article 38 (1) (b) of the Statute of the ICJ.
-The following explains the concept of opinio juris and the difference between customs (i.e. habits) and customary law:
+The Court explained the concept of opinio juris and the difference between customs (i.e. habits) and customary law:

-15. The court concluded that the equidistance principle was not binding on Germany by way of treaty or customary international law because, in the case of the latter, the principle had not attained a customary international law status at the time of the entry into force of the Geneva Convention or thereafter.
-As such, the court held that the use of the equidistance method is not obligatory for the delimitation of the areas concerned in the present proceedings.
+15. The Court concluded that the equidistance principle was not binding on Germany by way of treaty or customary international law.
+In the case of the latter, the principle had not attained a customary international law status at the time of the entry into force of the Geneva Convention or thereafter.
+As such, the Court held that the use of the equidistance method is not obligatory for the delimitation of the areas concerned in the present proceedings.